danielmascena/calque/README.md

 Template tags are simply functions, which allows to create domain-specific languages (DSLs), an important feature of the Template literals additon of ECMAscript 6.

-The motivation for EngraftJS was to provide a light way to use HTML elements inside JavaScript, together with Web Components, allow the componentization of user interfaces--splitting them up into small chunks of related HTML and JavaScript.
-Grammar in EngraftJS is mostly the same as in HTML, but there are subtle differences to watch out for.
+The motivation for ConstrictJS was to provide a light way to use HTML elements inside JavaScript, together with Web Components, allow the componentization of user interfaces--splitting them up into small chunks of related HTML and JavaScript.
+Grammar in ConstrictJS is mostly the same as in HTML, but there are subtle differences to watch out for.
 The differences from traditional HTML are listed below:

 1. Adding Event Listeners smoothly: use function reference `onevent="myFunction"`, not function invocation `onevent="myFunction()"`.
 Note that in HTML, event listener names are written in all lowercase, such as onclick or onmouseover.
 In some libraries, however, like JSX or lit-html, event listener names are written in camelCase or with the prefix @, such as onClick or @click, respectively.
-The philosophy behind EngraftJS is to avoid at the most any divergence from common HTML syntax.
+The philosophy behind ConstrictJS is to avoid at the most any divergence from common HTML syntax.
 2. Passing inline CSS properties not only through strings, but by literal objects too: when using styling objects the [JSON](https://www.json.org/)-based format is mandatory, example: `style='{"border-radius": "7px", "color": "green"}'`. **OBS:** single properties names will work `{color: "blue"}` but are better to follow the standard rules.
-3. Avoid use the **innerHTML** property directly (like `document.body.innerHTML` or `document.body["innerHTML"]`), instead, use the `innerHTML` Symbol reference (`document.body[innerHTML]`) and the  `html` tagged template function provided by the EngraftJS library.
+3. Avoid use the **innerHTML** property directly (like `document.body.innerHTML` or `document.body["innerHTML"]`), instead, use the `innerHTML` Symbol reference (`document.body[innerHTML]`) and the  `html` tagged template function provided by the ConstrictJS library.
 4. Follow the [best practices](https://google.github.io/styleguide/htmlcssguide.html#HTML_Quotation_Marks), we use double quotes for attributes values.

 _html_ method is primarily a convenience function, and it can be especially useful when manipulating callback events.